bhatti/PlexServices/README.md

 ### Defining a Web service over Websockets for creating a user
-PlexService supports both war files and embedded Netty server for hosting webservices, however websockets is only supported under Netty server, which is default setting.
+PlexServices supports both war files and embedded Netty server for hosting webservices, however websockets is only supported under Netty server, which is default setting.

 ```java